-- Credit watches and credit outlooks from credit rating agencies; - Credit Default Swap spreads, financial agreements that compensate the buyer in the event of a default, which give an early warning of likely changes in credit ratings; and - Sovereign ratings to select counterparties from only the most creditworthy countries. - 6.10 The end product of this modelling system is a series of colour code bands which indicate the relative creditworthiness of counterparties.
-These colour codes are also used by the Council to determine the duration for investments and are therefore referred to as durational bands.
+- Credit watches and credit outlooks from credit rating agencies; - Credit Default Swap spreads, financial agreements that compensate the buyer in the event of a default, which give an early warning of likely changes in credit ratings; and - Sovereign ratings to select counterparties from only the most creditworthy countries. - 6.10 The end product of this modelling system which indicate the relative creditworthiness of counterparties.
 The Council is satisfied that this service gives the required level of security for its investments.
 It is also a service which the Council would not be able to replicate using in-house resources.